McIlvenna Bay

 With Probable Mineral Reserves of 25.7 Mt at 2.51% CuEq containing 697 million pounds of copper and 1.4 billion pounds of zinc included in a Mineral Resource of 39 million Indicated tonnes grading 2.04% CuEq for 1.0 billion pounds of copper and 1.9 billion pounds of zinc and 5 million Inferred tonnes grading 1.8% CuEq for 104 million pounds of copper and 282 million pounds of zinc.

 The McIlvenna Bay Project is designed around a newly defined reserve accessed by new development and shares geologic characteristics similar to other major mines along the Flin Flon Greenstone Belt.
-Recent feasibility results outlined an initial phase 18 year mine life producing 65 Mlbs of copper equivalent at an average all-in sustaining cost (net of credits) of $0.90/lb.
-The McIlvenna Bay Project is levered to commodity prices.
-At spot prices as at Arpil 4, 2022 (copper US$4.81/lb), the initial phase project delivers a pre-tax NPV7% of C$1.1 billion and IRR of 54% (C$1.3B and 44% after-tax).
-The Deposit remains open and regional exploration continues to demonstrate the exciting potential to increase throughput and mine life.
+The Deposit remains open and regional exploration continues to demonstrate the exciting potential for future growth.

 Clean, Safer, and Efficient